tendermint/tendermint/spec/blocksync/communication.md

 		return
 	}
  ```
- The pool service launches the block requesters (processes requesting blocks from particular peers) and starts waiting for blocks to arrive from peers.
+ The pool service launches the block requesters (processes requesting blocks from particular peers).
+Each requester requests a block for a given height.
+It picks the next available peer from the pool and requets a block at a given height from it.
+The block pool forwards these requests via internal channels to the reactor who is the only one doing actual p2p communication with other peers.

 ### Communication channels